Most verbs use either avoir

 = to pop back in [somewhere]

-Tu es repassé à la boulangerie car tu avais oublié les croissants.You popped back by the bakery because you had forgotten the croissants.
+Tu es repassé à la boulangerie car tu avais oublié les croissants.You went back to the bakery because you had forgotten the croissants.

-Il est repassé par chez toi mais tu étais déjà parti.He came back by yours but you had left already.
+Il est repassé par chez toi mais tu étais déjà parti.He came back by your house but you had left already.